 This, in its early stages

 It can cause blurred vision or sometimes no visual symptoms at all.
 As the disease progresses, you may notice a cloudiness of vision, blind spots or floaters.
 If left untreated, diabetic retinopathy can cause blindness, which is one reason why it is important to have your eyes examined regularly by an optometrist or ophthalmologist.

 At Pacific Eye Clinic, we provide a full range of examinations to promptly find the source of your vision issues, whether caused by a disease, environmental factors or a mixture of both.
-If you have diabetes and have noticed any form of vision loss, contact our team today.
+If you have diabetes and have noticed any form of vision loss, contact our Gold Coast eye surgeon today.